Dropsource/monarch_samples/samples_patterns/README.md

 ## Running the sample stories

 1. Make sure you already have Monarch [installed](https://monarchapp.io/docs/install).
-2. Clone this repo onto your local
-3. `flutter pub get`
+2. `flutter pub get`
-4. `monarch run`
+3. `monarch run`

+## Running the sample tests
+The sample code for how to call stories from tests is under the test directory.
+To run the tests use `flutter test` or run it directly from your IDE.